aduy2408/gymfixer/LLM.md

 ## 10. Frontend State

 The active frontend is `frontend/`, a Next.js app.
-The Dashboard has been simplified to session analysis only.
+The Dashboard is focused on session video analysis and history.

 Kept: